 Long-term strength and stability.

-The nature of the stock market — at least day to day and year to year — is volatile.
+The stock market by its nature — day to day and year to year — is volatile.
 At some point, a company is going to lose value in the markets.
 But what really matters is long-term stability.
-In general, trend lines smooth out and head higher.
-Look for that with individual companies as well.
-A company that weathers the downturns and comes back relatively strong, and that only seems to have real trouble when everyone else does is probably a good bet.
-Ultimately, a stable company exhibits strong characteristics of the items on this list: grows revenues, maintains low debt levels, is competitively positioned in its industry and has effective leadership.
-These are just some of many important components of stock-picking.
-If one of these variables changes, investors should take note and determine if it’s a buy or a bust.
+In general, trend lines should smooth out and head higher.
+A company that weathers the downturns and comes back relatively strong and that only seems to have real trouble when everyone else does is probably a good bet.
+Ultimately, a stable company exhibits some or all of these characteristics: grows revenue, maintains low to moderate debt levels, is competitively positioned in its industry and has effective leadership.
+These are just some of many important components of stock picking.
+If one of these variables changes, investors should take note and determine whether it’s a buy or a bust.

 Here are seven things an investor should consider when picking stocks:

 — Company strength relative to its peers.

 — Debt-to-equity ratio in line with industry norms.